aramk/crayon-syntax-highlighter/readme.txt

 = 1.13 =
 * Added line wrapping.
+* Fixed a bug in converting tags.
+* Fixed a bug preventing Tag Editor from opening in HTML editor.

 = 1.12.1 =
 * Fixed a bug with bbPress preventing posts from appearing.